zenml-io/blog.zenml.io/_posts/2022-08-03-deploy-with-kserve.md

 ## Conclusion

-In this tutorial, we learned about KServe and how to install it in a Kubernetes cluster, how to set up an MLOps stack with the ZenML KServe Integration, and interact with it using the ZenML CLI.
+In this tutorial, we learned about KServe and how we can install it on a Kubernetes cluster.
+We saw how we can setup an MLOps stack with ZenML that uses the KServe Integration to deploy models in a Kubernetes cluster and interact with it using the ZenML CLI.

-We also saw how the KServe integration makes the experience of deploying a PyTorch model into KServe much easier, by handling the packaging and preparing the different resources that are required by TorchServe.
+We also saw how the KServe integration makes the experience of deploying a PyTorch model into KServe much easier, as it handles the packaging and preparing of the different resources that are required by TorchServe.

-We are also working on making the deployment story more customizable by allowing users to write their own functionalities to be executed before and after the deployment.
-This will be a great feature not only for serving the model but also for custom codes that can be deployed with the serving tools.
+We are working on making the deployment story more customizable by allowing the user to write their own custom logic to be executed before and after the model gets deployed.
+This will be a great feature for not only serving the model but that will allow for custom code to be deployed alongside the serving tools.

+This demo was presented at our community meetup.
+Check out the recording [here](https://www.youtube.com/watch?v=nZeBhkN6RZU) if you'd like to follow a live walkthrough of the steps listed above.

 If you have any questions or feedback regarding this tutorial, join our